hannah-banana-blueberry/hannah-banana-blueberry.github.io/README.md

 1. Go to img > profile_pics to store your profile picture
 2. Change image location and/or name in _includes > header.html
+3. Control profile picture dimensions in main.css (scroll to the end)

 ## Change Information on Home Page